-- Region (North Europe, East US, Southeast Asia)
+- Region (for example: North Europe, East US, or Southeast Asia)

-In the Configure App Service Plan dialog, configure the new App Service plan with the following settings:
+In the Configure App Service Plan dialog, use the settings in the table following the screenshot.

 Create and publish the web app

-You can also accept the automatically generated name, which is already unique.
+You can accept the automatically generated name, which is unique.

-Once the wizard finishes creating the Azure resources, it automatically publishes your ASP.NET web app to Azure for the first time, and then launches the published Azure web app in your default browser.
+Once the wizard completes, it publishes the ASP.NET web app to Azure, and then launches the app in the default browser.

 The URL uses the web app name that you specified earlier, with the format

-Congratulations, your first ASP.NET web app is running live in Azure App Service.
+Congratulations, your ASP.NET web app is running live in Azure App Service.